vszal/gcp-secure-cicd/README.md

   * staging cluster to product cluster, with approval gate

 ## Tear down
-To remove the three running GKE clusters run, find `gke-cluster-delete.sh`:
+To remove the three running GKE clusters, edit `bootstrap/gke-cluster-delete.sh`:
-1. Replace project-id-here with your project-id on line 3.
+1. Replace `project-id-here` with your project-id on line 3.
-2. Run `. ./gke-cluster-delete.sh`
+2. Run `. .bootstrap/gke-cluster-delete.sh`